Erudika/paraio.org/src/monolite/partials/045-api-search.md

 - `desc` - sort order - `true` for descending (optional).
 Default is `true`.
 - `sort` - the field to sort by (optional).
 - `page` - starting page for results (optional). (note: page size is 30 items by default)
+- `limit` - the number of results to return

 ### Response